IainMcHugh/milestone-project-3/README.md

 ## Deployment

-- To start: CLOUDINARY_URL=cloudinary://483728613595827:VyZwK4orRoyA79PJUGYH2f8pdII@dp6r73isa python3 app.py

-### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-   - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://iainmchugh.github.io/milestone-project-2/) in the "GitHub Pages" section.

 ### Forking the GitHub Repository

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/IainMcHugh/milestone-project-2)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/IainMcHugh/milestone-project-3)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/IainMcHugh/milestone-project-2/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/IainMcHugh/milestone-project-3/)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash